Professional Masonry Repair for Chimneys

 Why Are My Chimney Bricks Crumbling?

-Eventually, when temperatures begin to rise and spring has sprung, the frozen water pockets will thaw and the contained water will continue to seep in wherever it can, weakening your masonry with every drop.
-It’s important to remember that all of this could go unnoticed – especially if your brick chimney was recently built and/or you’ve just moved into this house and are not entirely familiar with the system yet.
-This is yet another reason why we strongly encourage regular annual inspections with a professional chimney technician.
+Eventually, when temperatures begin to rise, the frozen water pockets will thaw, and the contained water will continue to seep in wherever it can, weakening your masonry with every drop.
+It’s important to remember that all of this could go unnoticed, especially if your brick chimney was recently built and/or you’ve just moved into this house and are not entirely familiar with the system yet.
+This is yet another reason why we strongly encourage annual inspections with a professional chimney technician.

-If you’re a homeowner local for chimney services near you, SureGlow has you covered for all chimney and fireplace repair services.
-Reach out to learn more and schedule a service with us today.
+If you’re a homeowner looking for chimney services near you, SureGlow has you covered.
+Reach out to learn more and schedule a masonry repair service with us today.

 Can a Brick Chimney Be Repaired or Rebuilt?